ccoutant/dwarf-locations/024-revise-operations.md

 the operand.
 This issue proposes such a template and converts each operand to that template.

-DWARF operations potentially have three sources of input: operands which are encoded in their byte stream, values on the stack, and the context in which they are executed.
+DWARF operations potentially have three sources of input: inline parameters which are encoded in their byte stream, operands on the stack, and the context in which they are executed.
 They can also modify the stack and leave items on the stack.
-For every operand each of these sources of input, output, and side effects are specified in a standardized format similar to how other stack machine operations have been documented in the past.
+For every operator each of these sources of input, output, and side effects are specified in a standardized format similar to how other stack machine operations have been documented in the past.

+Also as the DWARF standard has evolved, the use of of the word "operand" and "paramter" has been used inconsistently within the standard.
+In the past "operand" was often used to describe the "inline parameters" encoded in the DWARF expression byte stream while "stack paramters" or "stack entries" were used for the "stack operands" which were acted upon by the operator.
+This proposal seeks to use the terminology consistently within Chapter 3 of the standard.

+**NOTE FOR DISCUSSION** While it makes sense within the context of DWARF expressions to call things in the DWARF byte stream inline parameters and the things on the stack "operands", there are many other cases within the DWARF spec where the values within the DWARF byte stream are refered to as "operands".
+It is going to be a very big lift to change all those other uses of the word operand and might be a bit much for the DWARF community.

 Proposed Changes
 ----------------